 The size and dimensions of habitable rooms should be adequate for functional use of the space.
-Minimum room areas / dimensions and dwelling sizes are introduced to ensure each dwellings can accommodate required furnishings and provide for flexible use and occupant amenity.
+Minimum room areas / dimensions and dwelling sizes are included for multiple dwellings to ensure each dwellings can accommodate required furnishings and provide for flexible use and occupant amenity.
 Guidance regarding the location of habitable rooms away from sources of noise, light spill and odours will help protect occupant amenity.